FarronF/limerick-council-meetings/meetings/2020/02/24-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 29th October 2020.md

 February 2020.
 A significant communication campaign will take place with tenants in advance

 of the deadline.
-Members will be updated on an on-going basis also.--- **Item 4: Affordable Housing Scheme of Priorities**
+Members will be updated on an on-going basis also.
+---
+**Item 4: Affordable Housing Scheme of Priorities**

 Ms Sarah Newell provided a presentation on the Affordable Housing Scheme of Priorities.